 Students who are enrolled in their principal course at the College and have been studying for more than 6 months do not require a release letter.
 Students are restricted from transferring to another Australian education provider if they have not yet completed 6 calendar months of study in their principal program.
 If a student is enrolled in more than one program, the principal program is the final program of a packaged offer.
-Students who wish to transfer before completing6 calendar months of study in their principal program must apply in writing to student services for a release letter.
+Students who wish to transfer before completing 6 calendar months of study in their principal program for a release letter.
 This will only be allowed if: